 The weapon itself is typical of the type of flintlock musket that hung over the mantle of nearly every early colonist.
 No home was complete without a long gun as it was vital for gathering food and, in some cases, for defense.
 This particular musket is what was commonly known as a “fowler”, a term that originated in the 17th century.
 The gun was used for hunting game, most commonly wild ducks, geese and other fowl: hence, the name.
 The barrel is 62.25 inches in length (as opposed to 55 inches for the standard “Brown Bess” type) with a bore diameter of .75 inches.
 The tang is 2.25 inches.
 The length of the lock end to end is 7.5 inches.
 The barrel is pinned with three pins.
 The length of the fowler offered improved accuracy, although it makes the gun heavier and more difficult to carry in the field.
 An interesting aspect of our musket is that it has a crude, handmade trigger guard.
 Some experts believe that the barrel and stock on this particular weapon likely date rom the late 1600s while the lock and hammer date from the very early 1700s.

 The term “fowler” actually refers to a person, not a weapon.
 A fowler was a hunter of birds who may or may not have used a firearm on his prey.
+Hunting is fun yet a meaningful activity, it keeps the balance of an ecosystem, to learn more about hunting, you can find a guide to hunting anywhere across the internet.
 The Dictonarium Brtiannicum, published in 1736, defines a fowler simply as a “bird catcher”.
 A fowling piece, then, would have been a portable firearm for hunting birds.
 It’s as simple as that.